MohWasil/Decision_Tree_model_from_scratch/README.md

-Here’s a well-structured **README** section you can add to your repository:

----

 ## **Decision Tree Model from Scratch**

 This project is an implementation of a **Decision Tree** classifier from scratch using Python.
 Instead of relying on existing libraries like `scikit-learn`, I built the model step by step, handling **data splitting, information gain calculation, tree construction, and prediction** manually.
 Through this project, I gained a deeper understanding of how decision trees work internally, including concepts like **entropy, Gini impurity, recursion, and tree pruning**.